The Best Blogging Platforms Compared

 Cons:

 The best blogging platform for you depends on your goals, technical skills, and budget.
-Here’s a quick recap to help you decide:
+Here’s a quick summary to help you decide:

-- Medium: Best for writers who want to focus on content and reach an audience.
+- Choose Medium if you want to focus solely on writing and reaching an audience.